gruns/blagoblag/content/drafts/state-of-news-tls.rst

 HTTPS (and deploying `HSTS`_).

-Everyone else, please reach out to the news websites you read to ask them for TLS, to predict you, the reader's, privacy and the integrity and authenticity of your access to these websites.
+Everyone else, please reach out to the news websites you read to ask them for TLS, to protect you, the reader's, privacy and the integrity and authenticity of your access to these websites.

 Surely a fundamental component of a free press, ultimately necessary for a